LangProc/langproc-2017-cw/debugging/README.md

 ## Static Analysis

-Valgrind and GDB falls under the category of dynamic analysis, that is you run the program and use runtime information to look for errors.
-Another common form of program analysis is [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis), that is a form of check that tries to find problems in your code without executing it.
-There are a lot of such tools available (for free!) to perform such analysis, some are built into modern IDEs such as XCode while some others require some form of setup.
+Valgrind and GDB falls under the category of dynamic analysis, where the program is run and information gained at runtime is used to search for errors.
+Another common form of program analysis is [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis), where the analysers checks for problems in your code without executing it.
+There are a lot of tools available (for free!) to perform such types of analysis.
+Some are built into modern IDEs such as XCode, while others require some form of setup.
 We will limit our discussion to one specific tool, the [clang static analyser](https://clang-analyzer.llvm.org/).

-The clang static analyser generates a really nice web UI for you to navigate through the errors.
-Static analyser tools, in general, have very low false positive rates.
-That is, it may not necessarily report all errors, but all errors it reports are very likely to be genuine errors.
+The clang static analyser generates a really nice web UI for you to navigate through errors.
+Static analyser tools in general have very low false positive rates.
+That is, they may not necessarily report all errors, but all errors they report are very likely to be genuine errors.

-Setting up the clang static analyser, it is surprisingly simple:
+Setting up the clang static analyser is surprisingly simple:

 0. Install the `clang` and `llvm` toolchains on your local setup (This is already done in the lab machines)
-1. `scan-build make your_make_target`
+1. Run `scan-build make your_make_target`
 2. Wait for compilation.
-You will notice that compilation is noticeably slower due to static analysis running simultaneously.
+You will notice that compilation is noticeably slower due to the static analyser running simultaneously to the compiler.
-3. You will get a message that tells you how many errors it has found and how to view them.
+3. You will get a message telling you how many errors were found and how to view them.
 4. You can either call `scan-view` as instructed, or simply navigate to `/tmp/scan-build-XXXXXXX/index.html` on your web browser.